ClanCats/Container/docs/20__Container_Files/10_Syntax.md

 ### Numbers

-Container files do not differenciate between diffrent number types because it would be an unessesary overhead, we forward that job directly to PHP.
+Container files do not differentiate between different number types because it would be an unnecessary overhead, we forward that job directly to PHP.

 ```
 42 # Int
 42.01 # Float
 -42.12345678912345 # Double
 ```

 That means that also the floating point precision is handled by PHP.
 All values are interpreted means large doubles might be stored rounded.

 ### Strings

 Strings must always be encapsulated with a single `'` or double `"` quote.
 This serves mainly a comfort purpose when having many quotes inside your string not having to escape them all.